realJeremySun/first-web-game-lb4/blog/2019-04-24-building-an-online-game-with-loopback-4-pt2.md

 Do the same thing for `armor.model.ts` and `skill.model.ts`.
 And our models are all set.

-You can check my code for all model at [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part2/firstgame/src/models).
+You can check my code for all models at [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part2/firstgame/src/models).

 #### Datasource